sammuelyee/docs/cartodb-editor.md

 4. **Sync using Google Drive**
 5. **Sync using Dropbox**

-If you plan to insert data by hand or programmatically you can create a new blank table with the default CartoDB columns and indexes in place.

-However, the most common method is to upload a local file or to pull data from a public URL.
+The most common import method is to upload a local file or pull data from a public URL.
 To upload a file, navigate to your Dashboard and click **New Table**.
-In the window that pops up, click on **Select a File** and navigate to the data you want to upload.
-You may paste a URL in this field, and CartoDB will upload that data.
-With larger paid accounts the interface will give you an option to Sync your data here.
-You may also import data from Dropbox or Google Drive.
+In the automatic pop-up window, click **Select a File** and navigate to the data you want to upload.
+Alternatively, you may paste a URL in this field, and CartoDB will upload that data.
+For larger, paid accounts, our interface offers an option to sync your data here.
+You may also import directly from Dropbox or Google Drive.

+If you plan to insert data by hand or programmatically, then create a blank table with the default CartoDB columns and indexes already in-place.

 ### Syncing tables

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/synctable.png' | prepend: site.baseurl }}" alt="Using sync tables" /></p>

-Users subscribed to the John Snow or bigger paid plans can benefit from the Sync tables feature.
-In order to sync your tables via Google Drive or Dropbox click "New Table" from your Dashboard, and then click on the tab for Google Drive data or Dropbox, depending on which one you want to use.
+Users subscribed to "John Snow" or larger, paid plans can benefit from CartoDB's sync tables feature.
+In order to sync your tables via Google Drive or Dropbox, click "New Table" from your Dashboard followed by the tab for Google Drive or Dropbox, depending on which one you want to use.

-Next you will need to allow CartoDB to access your data so that we can display it for you.
-Once you select the file that you want to work with, you may choose how often CartoDB should sync the table.
-For example you may tell CartoDB to sync it every hour, day, week or month.
-If you would rather never sync your data you may also select that option.
+Once you select the file that you want to work with, you will need to allow CartoDB access.
+After, you may choose how often CartoDB should sync your data with your hosted table- from never to every hour, day, week or month.

-Once you've selected data and sync option click "Create Table" and our importer will start building your CartoDB table.
-Typically this should be a speedy import, but if your data is a large file size give it a few minutes to load.
+Following import and sync selection, you will click "Create Table", and our importer will start building your database.
+We pride ourselves on speediness, but bigger files sometimes require a little patience.

 ### Supported data formats

-CartoDB supports a growing number of data-types and file formats.
+CartoDB supports an ever-growing number of data types and file formats.

-We encourage you to compress all your files before importing them.
-Supported compression and archiving formats are currently .ZIP and .GZ (also .TAR.GZ and .TGZ).
+We encourage you to compress your files before importing them.
+Currently, supported compression and archiving formats include .ZIP and .GZ (also .TAR.GZ and .TGZ).
 Files will be decompressed and then imported based on the following table of supported file types.
-If the file you are importing does not match one of these types the import will fail.
+If the file you are importing does not match one of these types, then the import will fail.

 <table>
   <tbody>